Supartz FX Side Effects

 Generic Name: sodium hyaluronate

-Note: This page contains side effects data for the generic drug sodium hyaluronate.
-It is possible that some of the dosage forms included below may not apply to the brand name Supartz FX.
+Note: This document contains side effect information about sodium hyaluronate.
+Some of the dosage forms listed on this page may not apply to the brand name Supartz FX.

 For the Consumer

 Applies to sodium hyaluronate: injection gel/jelly, injection solution